rudiv/Rudi.Dev.FastEndpoints.MessagePack/README.md

-# Rudi.Dev.FastEndpoints.MessagePack
+# FastEndpoints MessagePack Extension

-Add MessagePack Support to your FastEndpoints.
+Add MessagePack Support to your [FastEndpoints](https://fast-endpoints.com) with minimal configuration.

+This uses [MessagePack-CSharp](https://github.com/MessagePack-CSharp/MessagePack-CSharp) under the hood.

 ## Why

 - Because MessagePack

-## Will it work with any FE project

-Yup, most likely.
+- Sometimes you just want to feel like you're doing RPC when you're doing REST

 ## Usage